Frequently Asked Questions (FAQs)

 The website and phone hotline “Make it in Germany” by the German government gives you general information about the different options to work in Germany and their respective requirements.

 Mr. Michael Hümmer from the German Employment Agency offers regular in-person consultation hours at our Faculty of Engineering.
-You can make an appointment with via email.
+You can make an appointment with him via email.

 Our FAU Career Service offers useful workshops and events regarding topics such as job opportunities, presenting youself well during job interviews etc. In addition, they review your application documents and give you helpful tips on how to improve them.